- clear guidance for employees on how and under what conditions they can use AI tools at work.

 This leads to two opposing effects:

-Some employees act too cautiously, using AI less than they could for fear of breaking the rules.
+Some employees act too cautiously and use AI less than they could, fearing they might break the rules.

-Some use it too freely, applying AI where it goes beyond acceptable limits.
+Some teams apply AI too loosely, using it where it goes beyond acceptable bounds.

 Both situations create risks for the organization.